Kia Sorento Extended Warranty: Cost, Coverage and Plans

 Is a Kia Sorento extended warranty worth it?

-Yes, a Kia Sorento extended warranty is worth it.
+Yes, a Kia Sorento extended warranty is worth it if you prefer having a safety net in place for expensive repairs.
 In general, an extended auto warranty is worth it if any of the following are true:

 1. Your vehicle has a bad reputation for reliability.